 VICTORIES IN THE GARDEN

-in March 2017, the VICTORY GARDEN Campaign surpassed 2,700 Victory Gardens created in 27 Group Village Headmen (GVH) communities since the Campaign's launch in July 2016.
+As of May 2017, the VICTORY GARDEN Campaign has surpassed 4,000 Victory Gardens created in 27 Group Village Headmen (GVH) communities since the Campaign's launch in July 2016.

 And the Campaign continues to expand.
 Since July 2016, 37 new GVH communities have requested to join the Campaign — a powerful testament to the appeal and success of these LOW-cost high yield gardens.